asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # :bell: Overview
 This respository takes a stock of COVID-19 datasets for European countries at the regional (NUTS3 or NUTS2) level.
-This repository is updated once a week.
+This repository is updated once every 10-14 days.

+The data is also periodically released on Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4244878.svg)](https://doi.org/10.5281/zenodo.4244878)